 Accelerator offers participants the unique opportunity to build critical business skills that cannot be learned in a typical summer internship.
 During the program, you will utilize “grab it and go” business learning in working with major companies on actual problems they are currently facing.
 Upon graduating from the program, you will emerge with a strong foundation in business etiquette, a strong business network and the confidence to enter the business world and perform at the highest level.

 The program assumes students have no previous knowledge of business-related subjects and covers topics such as strategy, marketing, finance, operations, communication and teamwork.
 Courses are organized to complement the problems confronted in the team projects.
 See our Curriculum for more.

 - How is the program organized?

-The program operates seven days a week over the span of four weeks.
+The program operates six days a week over the span of four weeks.
 A day typically starts with classes that will be directly correlated to an upcoming or existing project.
 A typical afternoon/evening will have students participating in project launches or breakout sessions with teammates to work as consultants for the participating companies.
 Students will ultimately present their strategic business recommendations to top executives from the participating companies at the conclusion of a project.
-Additional activities include networking opportunities with 125+ companies over the course of the program.
+Additional activities include networking opportunities, guest speakers and summer internships.